xixilele1990/swap-meet/README.md

 $ source venv/bin/activate
 ```

-2. Find the test file that contains the tests you want to run.
-Ensure that the tests in the file aren't skipped.
+2. Find the test file that contains the test you want to run.
+Ensure that the test(s) you want to run isn't skipped.

    - Check the `tests` folder, and find the test file you want to run
    - In that test file, read through each test case
-   - Remove all lines that contain `pytest.mark.skip()`
+   - Remove all lines that contain `@pytest.mark.skip()`

 3. Run the tests!

 ```
+# Must be in activated virtual environment
-$ python -m pytest
+$ pytest
 ```

-### !callout-info

-## `python -m`?

-Why is the command `python -m pytest`?
-The `python -m` command says "execute what's to the right, and include the current project."
-In general, the pytest package needs to be able to discover our tests and our source code.
-Therefore, `python -m pytest` runs the `pytest` command, and ensures that our tests and source code are discoverable.

-### !end-callout

 4. Focus on the top test failure.
 Read through the test failure, and understand why the failure is happening.
 Confirm your findings with a classmate.